johndef64/johndef64.github.io/index.md

 - **Nutrigenetics** and personalized medicine through computational approaches
 - **Information retrieval** from biological literature using LLMs and RAG systems

-### Current Focus
+### Recent Experience
-Currently conducting research as a **Visiting Researcher** at the Department of Computer Science, University of Cambridge, working on Graph Neural Networks (GCN, GAT, CompGCN) and their applications to biological knowledge graphs.
+Completed a research visiting period (March-June 2025) as a **Visiting Researcher** at the Department of Computer Science, University of Cambridge, working on Graph Neural Networks (GCN, GAT, CompGCN) and their applications to biological knowledge graphs.

 ### Technical Expertise
 - **Programming**: Python (PyTorch, PyTorch Geometric, DGL), R (Bioconductor, Seurat)